 top of page

-This document allows you to name another person to act as your trusted fiduciary agent.
+A Power of Attorney allows you to name another person to act as your trusted fiduciary agent.
 It grants access and decision making powers over assets and is to be used very carefully.
 With a "Durable" power, finances can be handled in an emergency without court action or doctors' affidavits.
 Your agent must have the document to act.
 This power ends at death.

-Health Care Agent and Advance Directive
+What is a Health Care Agent and Advance Directive?

-This is a state regulated appointment that allows you to name another person to discuss your condition with your health care providers, have access to your health care records, and make medical treatment decisions for you.
+A Health Care Agent and Advance Directive is a state regulated appointment that allows you to name another person to discuss your condition with your health care providers, have access to your health care records, and make medical treatment decisions for you.
 You may include direction regarding your specific end of life wishes.

 A trust is a legal device that can be used to manage your property during your lifetime and to distribute your property after your death.